 Sleeping & Eating

-In peak season (July and August) campgrounds are hives of activity, and many organise activity programs for junior guests; some are attached to waterparks.
-Campgrounds often have bungalows for rent, while glamping brings some creature comforts to the great outdoors – and with options ranging from log cabins to treehouses and safari tents, is a fun way to amuse the kids.
+In peak season (July and August) campgrounds are hives of activity, and many organise activity programs for juniors; some are attached to water parks.
+Campgrounds often have bungalows for rent, while 'glamping' (upscale camping) brings creature comforts to the great outdoors – and with options ranging from log cabins to treehouses and safari tents, it's a fun way to amuse the kids.

-Some hostels are geared more to young backpackers, while others are set up for, and welcoming to, families.
+Most hostels are geared more towards young backpackers, but others are set up for, and welcoming to, families.
 Rooms may sleep up to six (in bunks); there will invariably be kitchen and lounge facilities.
 Check out the apartments at Jazz Hostel in Bled, or family rooms at Hostel Pod Voglom on Lake Bohinj.
 Farmstays offer a rural idyll and/or the chance to get your hands dirty and are perfect for families.
 Many guesthouses and hotels offer family-sized rooms, and self-catering villas and apartments are plentiful.

 On the whole, restaurants welcome children.
-Many will have a highchair and children’s menu, or serve the kind of food kids will eat (like pizza and pasta).
-Self-catering is a breeze if you stay somewhere with kitchen facilities – larger supermarkets stock all you’ll need (including baby items), but may have shorter hours than you might expect.
-There are oodles of prime picnic spots.
+Many will have a highchair and a children’s menu, or serve the kind of food kids will eat (like pizza and chicken).
+Self-catering is a breeze if you stay somewhere with kitchen facilities – larger supermarkets stock all you’ll need (including baby items), but may have shorter opening hours than you might expect.

 Terme Čatež Near Brežice, with watery activities and a campground bursting with family fun.